 The Modern Clinical Nurse Specialist

-Often found in supervisory or management roles, a clinical nurse specialist (CNS) is an elite APRN who specializes in a select area of clinical care.
+Often found in supervisory or management roles, a Clinical Nurse Specialist (CNS) is an elite APRN who specializes in a select area of clinical care.
 According to the National Association of Clinical Nurse Specialists (NACNS), these areas include:

-- Population Group (e.g. pediatrics, geriatrics, obstetrics)
+- Population Group (e.g. pediatrics, geriatrics, neonatal)

 - Practice Setting (e.g. critical care, ER, long-term care)